dropcart/webshop-frontend/README.md

 1. Download latest version of this repository: [https://github.com/dropcart/webshop-frontend/archive/master.zip](https://github.com/dropcart/webshop-frontend/archive/master.zip)
 2. Upload (via (S)FTP) the (extracted) files to your server.
-3. There is a folder `public` in the .zip file, the contents of this folder need to be placed in your webroot folder.
+3. Extract all the contents of the .zip file in your webroot folder.
    Sometimes this folder is called `public_html` or `htdocs`.
-The other files and folders need to be placed right outside the webroot directory.
 4. Create the folder `templates/compilation_cache` when it doesn't exist.
 And chmod it to 777.